tOxicV4p0r/portfolio-v2/README.md

 # Story
 ## How I built portfolio website
 Since I’m planning to start applying for jobs.
-I started thinking about how to effectively promote myself.
+I started thinking about how to effectively market myself.
 I began by planning the necessary skills.
 Since I lack of working experience in this field, the only thing I can do is to build experience through practice projects and gain understanding of various concepts.
 Ultimately, one thing that is essential for a developer is a portfolio website.
 After completing it, I would like to write a summary of the design and the various concepts that I have applied.

 ## Design concept